Tumalo Falls Loop

 The Swampy Lakes trail takes you along an open ridge for a little while where on a clear day you can catch glimpses of Broken Top straight ahead and the Tumalo Valley to your right.
 Soon the trail will take you through a dense forest where in late June through mid-July, the mosquitoes are horrendous.
 After about 2.1 miles you will come to a creek crossing.
 This is the Middle Fork Tumalo Creek and later in the season (late August, September, early October) you will be able to cross this creek with no issues, however early in the season (May, June, July) you might have to go up or down stream a bit to find a down log where you can cross safely.
 Please be careful here!
 This water is swift and very cold!

 Once you have safely crossed the creek, it is only a few hundred yards to the next trail split.
 If you would like to check out Happy Valley and possibly camp there, continue on the Swampy Lakes Trail to the left.
 If you'd like to cut 1.4 miles off the trip, you can complete the loop and take the North Fork Trail to the right.
-Happy Valley is aptly named and it is incredibly beautiful with lush meadows and wildflowers blooming in June and July. |

 0.7 miles after the trail split there is a wooden bridge that crosses North Fork Tumalo Creek and here you will see a very large camping area.
 This would be a great first time backpacking trip for you and your kids, or if you're bike-packing or horseback riding the Metolious Windigo Trail which passes right along here as well, this is a wonderful large camp spot.